AmeriCorps Seniors RSVP of the Red River Valley

 RSVP volunteers make a difference in their communities...they are a part of the solution to community problems.

-The Retired and Senior Volunteer Program of the Red River Valley, sponsored by the University of Minnesota, Crookston, is provided funding from the Corporation for National and Community Service, the Minnesota Board on Aging, the counties of Pennington, Red Lake, Polk, and Norman, the University of Minnesota, along with Crookston and Thief River Falls United Way.
+The Retired and Senior Volunteer Program of the Red River Valley, sponsored by the University of Minnesota Crookston, is provided funding from the Corporation for National and Community Service, the Minnesota Board on Aging, the counties of Pennington, Red Lake, Polk, Kittson, Roseau, and Norman, the University of Minnesota, along with Crookston United Way.

-RSVP Bone Builders is an exercise program that relies upon weight training to protect against fractures caused by osteoporosis by increasing muscular strength and bone density.
-Classes are taught by trained RSVP volunteer instructors and are held twice a week at various sites throughout the region.
+RSVP SAIL Program is a tier 3, evidence-based senior exercise model that improves balance, increases strength and promotes independence.
+Classes are taught by trained RSVP volunteer instructors and are held twice a week at 29 various sites throughout the region.
 Classes are free to all participants.
 Benefits include increased bone density and muscle strength, improved balance, increased flexibility, increased energy and mobility, increased sense of well-being and socialization.
+Exercises are adapted for all levels of physical ability, with sitting or standing modifications.

-RSVP volunteers are matched with elementary school students who need a little extra help with their reading as well as a little TLC.
+RSVP Reading Buddy volunteers are matched with elementary school students who need a little extra help with their reading skills.
+Working one-on-one or in groups, Reading Buddy volunteers encourage your learners with prompts and a little TLC.

 RSVP Handyman Program

-The primary focus of the RSVP Handyman Program is to help seniors, age 60 and older remain safely and independently in their own home for as long as practicable.
-Trained RSVP volunteers will provide minor repairs and safety modifications as well as providing safety assessments and educational materials on falls and fire prevention in the home.
+The primary focus of the RSVP Handyman Program is to help seniors, age 60 and older or veterans of any age remain safely and independently in their own home for as long as practicable.
+RSVP volunteers will provide minor repairs and maintenance jobs, according to their aptitude.
 The labor is free, but the client pays for all necessary materials.
+RSVP has a fund available to help scholarship those on a limited budget.

 RSVP Groceries to Go Program

-Trained volunteers will grocery shop for seniors age 60+ who are no longer able to shop on their own.
-In some cases volunteers may take a client grocery shopping.
+Volunteers will grocery shop for seniors age 60+ who are no longer able to shop on their own.
+Volunteers may take a client grocery shopping, or pick up and deliver groceries.
 Volunteers may assist in making out a grocery list, shopping and then putting the groceries away.
 Not only are the volunteers providing a needed service, but also the gift of time and companionship.

 - Volunteer Driver